 How to serve these spicy meatballs?

-The sauce for these spicy meatballs is amazing.
+The sauce is amazing.
 In days past I would have served this saucy dish over brown rice.
-These days I serve these spicy meatballs over cauliflower rice, and it’s just as good!
+These days I serve them over cauliflower rice, and it’s just as good!

 What about leftovers?